-When extending the tubes, there will be two clicks; one on the way up, and then one when you’ve fully extended it.
-Don’t stop at the first click, you must extend the telescope all the way out to use it.
-The click indicates the position that you would use a binoviewer or a DSLR at prime focus; without this ability to slightly shorten the tubes, those items would not come to focus without an additional Barlow lens.
-By shortening the tube, some light rays will miss the mirror and so the effective aperture will go down by some amount, however, the secondary mirror is oversized to compensate (and to make collimation a little easier).
+When extending the tubes, there will be two clicks; one on the way up, and then one when you’ve fully extended them.
+Don’t stop at the first click; you must extend the telescope all the way out to use it.
+The click indicates the position where you would use a binoviewer or a DSLR at prime focus; without this ability to slightly shorten the tubes, those items would not come into focus without an additional Barlow lens.
+By shortening the tube, some light rays will miss the mirror and so the effective aperture will go down by some amount.
+However, the secondary mirror is oversized to compensate (and to make collimation a little easier).

 When setting the telescope up, you should always fully extend the tubes.
 In fact, squeeze every last millimeter of travel out of those tubes, every single time you use them.
 It’ll be more likely to hold collimation that way.

 You might worry that the flex-tubes influence collimation.
 If you squeeze all the travel out of the tubes, they don’t seem to affect collimation very much at all.
-But just moving the telescope from your storage space to the observing site might.
+But just moving the telescope from your storage space to the observing site might be enough.
 I do have to collimate the telescope every time I observe.
 Once you get used to it, it’s easy.
-I use a cheap cheshire collimating eyepiece, but even a collimation cap would work fine.
+I use a cheap Cheshire collimating eyepiece, but even a collimation cap would work fine.
 You don’t really need lasers.

 The tube is open when extended, and this can cause stray light problems.
 Bright lights (street lights, neighbor’s porch lights), the Moon, and even skyglow if it gets really bad, can illuminate the inside of the tube, and this scattered light can get picked up at the eyepiece.
 There is a (fairly expensive) cover for FlexTube dobs sold by AstroZap, or you can make your own.

-We made our own cheap shroud of a black ripstop nylon fabric.
+We made our own cheap shroud from a black ripstop nylon fabric.
 It only made an improvement that I could notice when observing objects near the Moon when it’s bright.
 My shroud was baggy enough that it would occasionally vignette the light path.
-A rigid shroud made of foam or cardboard has been demonstrated by other users and maybe a better choice; it can slide into the tube when retracted.
+A rigid shroud made of foam or cardboard has been demonstrated by other users and may be a better choice; it can slide into the tube when retracted.